Updated: Jul 7

 The twin villages have everything a visitor needs

-McCann's Spar shop on the main Enniskillen – Sligo road sells: groceries & fresh vegetables, Barista coffee, fresh bread & buns.
+McCann's Spar shop on the main Enniskillen – Sligo road sells: groceries & fresh vegetables, Barista coffee, whipped ice cream, fresh bread & buns.
 It has an ATM, Paypoint and Lottery.
-It also hosts the Post Office and you can avail of its services until the shop closes in the evening at 9pm.
+It also hosts the local Post Office.

 In Blacklion, Flynn's butchers is a must for your barbecue meat, with burgers that don't shrink!!